AliSoftware/alisoftware.github.io/_posts/2016-09-06-conferences.md

 * My first talk will be at [NSSpain](http://2016.nsspain.com), on Sept 15-16, 2016
 * My second talk will be at [FrenchKit](http://frenchkit.fr), on the week right after (Sept 23-24)

-The first talk will be quite a challenge for me, because it will be my first big conference, speaking in English (not my language), in a foreign country, but more importantly doing not just slides but mostly live-coding — with Swift 3… so in Xcode 8 beta 😱 yeah I too like to live dangeroulsy! — and about a subject that I haven't talked about in my blog or elsewhere yet 😓.
+The first talk will be quite a challenge for me, because it will be my first big conference, speaking in English (not my language), in a foreign country, but more importantly doing not just slides but mostly live-coding — with Swift 3… so in Xcode 8 beta 😱 yeah I too like to live dangerously! — and about a subject that I haven't talked about in my blog or elsewhere yet 😓.
 Yeah, that's a lot of potential obstacles for my first talk, but hey, I'm up for the challenge!

 The second one will probably be easier, first because I'll already have th experience from the first one, but also because it will be in my country 🇫🇷, with slides and not live-coding, and on a subject I already talked about.
 But hey, you never know how events could turn once on stage, and especially given how talkative I can be, I hope I'll fit into the 30 minutes window that I've been allocated!